-We develop a wide variety of practice-based KT tools to aid in the dissemination and implementation of research.
+We develop a wide variety of practice-based KT tools to aid in the Synthesis, dissemination and implementation of research.

 A given tool can take on a wide variety of formats, ranging from clinically-centered (e.g., decision aids, clinical practice guidelines) to more patient-oriented (e.g., mobile apps, videos).
 Tools to conduct implementation and engage in knowledge creation are also available.